jenkinsci/infra-cla/README.md

 ### Update a previously signed CLA

 If you have signed a CLA before and submitted a PDF, you can update it by following the same steps as above.

+If you have signed a PDF before and want to carry over your signature to the EasyCLA service, you can do so by following the steps above.